bam4564/flywheel/README.md

 ## Development

+This repo houses a number of jupyter notebooks, all stored within the `notebooks` directory.

 * To start up the dev environment, run `conda activate flywheel`.
-To close out the environment, run `conda deactivate`.
+* To close out the environment, run `conda deactivate`.
 * Run `jupyter-lab` to open a jupyter lab session in your web browser.
-Once this is open, you should be able to run any of the notebooks in `notebooks/` and it's subdirectories.
+Once this is open, you should be able to run any of the notebooks.
 Make sure that whenever you run a notebook, you're using the `flywheel` kernel which you can select in the upper right corner of the interface.